 But on the local ferry, the atmosphere was rather regular.
-Here, no one appeared to be in hurry or amazed by the arresting beauty of the backwaters in Alleppey – one of the prime highlights of tourism in Kerala.
+Here, no one appeared to be in a hurry or amazed by the arresting beauty of the backwaters of Alleppey – one of the prime highlights of tourism in Kerala.

-I heard a lot about the backwaters of Kerala.
+I heard a lot about this place.

 I heard that tourists here hire a floating houseboat and wander through its maze of interconnected lagoons, canals, lakes and inlets – home to a dazzling assortment of flora and fauna, and local villages.

-A small minority was also busy making money off of tourists, by either selling tourists – in a houseboat or a medium sized Shikara – some refreshments, or by giving them quick and timely tours, around the place.
+A small minority was also busy making money off of tourists, by either selling tourists – in a houseboat or a medium-sized Shikara – some refreshments, or by giving them quick and timely tours, around the place.

-The experience that this place gives you, as a tourist, is indeed very different, if you experience it with the eyes of a local.
+The experience that this place gives you, as a tourist, is indeed very different if you experience it with the eyes of a local.
 Every now and then you float through a sleepy village and come across people who were busy going about their daily activities.